-The are over 200,000 hip replacements a year with the majority being done on people between the ages of 50-80.
-Hip replacements are done to relieve pain and decreased mobility in the hip often due to arthritis and other degenerative processes .
+The are over 200,000 hip replacements a year with the majority being performed on people between the ages of 50-80.
+Hip replacements are recommended to relieve pain and decreased mobility in the hip often due to arthritis and other degenerative processes .

 A total hip replacement involves replacing the femur head ( proximal end of the thigh bone) with a metal facsimile as well as replacing the part of the pelvis the makes up the hip socket known as the acetabulum.
 The surgery is either performed with incisions in the front ( anterior approach ) or the back ( posterior approach) of the hip.
 With a posterior approach it is necessary to cut through the muscle to access the hip joint which usually requires a longer recovery time.
 Because of this some surgeons recommend an anterior approach .
 When done this way there may be less trauma to the surrounding muscle tissue which is moved aside instead of cut and patients can therefore get back to their daily activities sooner.
 After either surgery patients will embark on an intensive course of physical therapy with the goal of getting them up on their feet and walking unassisted as soon as possible.